Start Small. Learn Fast.

 Inspect

-We review the systems, reports, models, and workflow handoffs behind the problem.
+We review the systems, reports, CRM fields, campaign tracking, spreadsheet dependencies, dashboards, definitions, and workflow handoffs behind the problem.

 3